|

 Chili Achar (Fresh Chilies with Herbs and Spices)

-Tomato Achar (Roasted Tomatoes Cooked with Herbs and Spices)
+Tomato Achar (Roasted Tomatoes Cooked with Herbs

 Garlic Chili Achar (Fresh Chilies with Garlic)

-Ginger Chili Achar (Fresh Chilies with Ginger)
+(Fresh Chilies with Ginger)

 Radish Achar (Daikon Radish Marinated with Chilies)

-Cucumber Achar (Cucumber Marinated in Herbs and Spices)
+Cucumber Achar (Cucumber Marinated in Herbs and

-Tomato Shrimp Achar (Roasted Tomatoes and Dried Shrimp with Herb and Spices)
+Tomato Shrimp Achar (Roasted Tomatoes and Dried

-(Ripe Mango Cooked with Herbs and Spices)
+Mango Chutney (Ripe Mango Cooked with Herbs and

-(Mixed Fruits Cooked with Herb and Spices)
+Himalayan Chutney (Mixed Fruits Cooked with Herb

-(Potato Marinated in Herbs and Spices)
+Potato Achar (Potato Marinated in Herbs and Spices)

-(Sesame-Tomato Achar for MOMOs)
+MOMO Achar (Sesame-Tomato Achar for MOMOs)

 Spiced Gundruk (Spicy Fermented Vegetables)